Are you ready to hear about a quick-fix diet that has been helping people lose up to 10 pounds in a week?

 If you’re reading this guide right now, chances are you need to lose weight and lose it fast.

 If that’s the case, please tell me you’re not reading this while gorging on a bag of processed junk food.
 If you are eating something you have no business eating, please A) dispose of it and B) consider the back of your head smacked.
+(If you have more time to lose weight, check out this 17-day alternative.)

 The Best Diet No One’s Talking About